MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata.useractivities/MCDUserActivityChannel.md

 Gets the session history entries for a given activity.

 #### Parameters
-* `startTime` The time from which to start considering session history.
+* `startTime` The time at which to start considering session history.
-* `endTime` The time from which to end considering session history.
+* `endTime` The time at which to end considering session history.
 * `maxActivities` The maximum number of user activities to retrieve.
 * `completion` The code block to execute upon completion.
 * `completionBlock` The code block to execute upon completion.
 This provides access to the activity history.